by Andrea M. Darcy

 But certain therapies put a stronger focus on feeling purposeful.
 These include:

 Need help living purposefully?
 We offer some of London’s best counselling psychologists and existential psychotherapists who can get on track.
 Not in the city, or even the UK?
-Use our booking platform to find UK-wide talk therapists, or Skype therapists you can talk to no matter where you live.
+Use our booking platform to find UK-wide talk therapists, or online therapists you can talk to no matter where you live.